Ozzie Albies Player Props: Braves vs. Guardians

 Ozzie Albies At The Plate

-- In 35 games this year (41.7%), Albies has picked up an RBI, and in 17 of those games (20.2%) he had more than one.
-He has also driven in three or more of his team's runs in six contests.
+- Albies has an RBI in 36 of 85 games this season, with multiple RBI in 18 of them.
+He has also driven in three or more of his team's runs in seven contests.

-- In 42.9% of his games this year, he has scored at least once.
-And he's had eight games with multiple runs (9.5%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.